 - Remove cylinder head; inspect gasket condition; install cylinder head and gasket; tighten according to manufacturer's specifications and procedures.

 - Clean and visually inspect a cylinder head for cracks; check gasket surface areas for warpage and surface finish; check passage condition.

 - Inspect pushrods, rocker arms, rocker arm pivots and shafts for wear, bending, cracks, looseness, and blocked oil passages (orifices); determine necessary action.

 - Adjust valves (mechanical or hydraulic lifters).

 - Inspect and replace camshaft and drive belt/chain; includes checking drive gear wear and backlash, end play, sprocket and chain wear, overhead cam drive sprocket(s), drive belt(s), belt tension, tensioners, camshaft reluctor ring/tone-wheel, and valve timing components; verify correct camshaft timing.

 - Establish camshaft position sensor indexing.

-- Complete Level 2 NATEF tasks related to Engine Block Assembly.
+- Complete Level 2 NATEF tasks related to Engine Block Assembly as listed below.

 - Remove, inspect, or replace crankshaft vibration damper (harmonic balancer).

-- Complete Level 2 NATEF tasks related to Lubrication and Cooling Systems.
+- Complete Level 2 NATEF tasks related to Lubrication and Cooling Systems as listed below.